iamnotgabriel/courses-notebook/kafka/08-kafka-producers.md

 optimization and asynchronous behavior.
 The message is sent by a underlying I/O Thread.
 If the buffer is full the send call will block until there is a free space

+## I/O Thread
+if i/o thread fails to insert the message in the broker, it retries for a x amount of time(customizable).
+If not it returns the record metadata.